 - High energy density science

-- Lead by Carolyn Kuranz and Sean Finnegan (LLNL)
+- Lead by Carolyn Kuranz (U. Michigan) and Sean Finnegan (LANL)

 Academic Working Group Program (AWOG): A program to provide forums for deep exploration into key topics and problems related to LANL national security missions.
 Similar to Joint Working Groups that have provided forums for multi-lab explorations for many decades, AWOG meetings may include unclassified sessions, classified sessions, or both.
 AWOG problems will be chosen by Joint Center for Resilient National Security leaders and will be aligned with Joint Research and Development Program topical areas.